cornell-info1300-2024sp/class-05-add-css/README.md

-# Setup INFO 1300 Add CSS
+#INFO 1300 > Add CSS to Web Project

 This is repo to demo how to add CSS to a web project.